Free cooling tower annual service procedure

 Get the free template

-Enter your email above to download the cooling tower annual service procedure.
+Enter your email above to download the full cooling tower annual service procedure as a PDF.

-All quarterly tasks plus fill media replacement, fan overhaul, gearbox oil change, structural inspection, sensor calibration and full Legionella risk assessment.
-Estimated 6-10 hours.
+Cooling towers require quarterly preventive maintenance for operational checks and an annual service for the comprehensive overhaul including fill media assessment, fan motor overhaul, gearbox oil change, structural inspection, sensor calibration and the full Legionella risk assessment per AS/NZS 3666.

 Frequently asked questions